Guides

 • How urgent is their need?

-They’re designed to create an internal conversation about the kinds of criteria your MQLs and SQLs need to meet consistently.
-Let’s take a more in-depth look at these questions.
+These questions are designed to create an internal conversation about the kinds of criteria your MQLs and SQLs need to meet consistently.
+Let’s take a more in-depth look at them.

 1. Who do you want as a customer?